DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Algorithm

 \subsection{Running the Algorithm}

-After defining our two simultaneous $Q$-estimators, we can now describe how the algorithm proceeds.
-The algorithm has three parameters: the scheduling parameter $q$ and the covariate diversity parameters $h_1,h_2$.
+We now describe how the algorithm proceeds.
+The algorithm has three parameters: the scheduling parameter $q$ and the covariate diversity parameters $\Delta_1,\Delta_2$.
 (We discuss their choice in our empirical analyses in \cref{section: empirics}.)
-First, as mentioned above, at each time $t$, if $t$ falls into the forced sampling steps $\mathcal{T}_a$, we pull arm $a$ in both stages regardless of $X_{t,1}, X_{t,2}$.

-Otherwise, if $t\notin\mathcal T_1\cup\mathcal T_2$, we use our $Q$-estimators to choose the action in each stage, using the forced-pull estimators if they provide a clear enough distinction between arms and otherwise using the all-samples estimators.
-Specifically, in the $m$-th stage, we first compare the $\Tilde{Q}_{t-1,m}$ estimators of both arms, and if they differ by at least $h_m/2$ at the observed context in the stage, $X_{t,m}$, then we pull the arm with higher $\Tilde{Q}_{t-1,m}$ value.
-Otherwise, if the $\Tilde{Q}_{t-1,m}$ values are too close, we pull the arm with higher $\hat{Q}_{t-1,m}$ value at $X_{t,m}$.
+First, at time $t$, if $t$ falls into the forced sampling steps $\mathcal{T}_{(a_1, a_2)}$, we pull $a_1$ in stage one and $a_2$ in stage two regardless of $\bh_{t,1}, \bh_{t,2}$.
+Otherwise, if $t\notin \cup_{a_1, a_2\in[2]}\mathcal{T}_{(a_1, a_2)}$, we use our $Q$-estimators to choose the action in each stage, using the forced-pull estimators if they provide a clear enough distinction between arms and otherwise using the all-samples estimators.
+Specifically, in the $m$-th stage, we first compare the $\Tilde{Q}_{t-1,m}$ estimators of both arms, and if they differ by at least $\Delta_m/2$ at the observed history prior to the stage, $\bh_{t,m}$, then we pull the arm with higher $\Tilde{Q}_{t-1,m}$ value.
+Otherwise, if the $\Tilde{Q}_{t-1,m}$ values are too close, we pull the arm with higher $\hat{Q}_{t-1,m}$ value at $\bh_{t,m}$.
 At the end of time $t$, we update all estimators and enter the next round.
 We summarize our algorithm in \cref{alg}.